mikaelkrief/VSTS-DevOps-Labs/docker/readme.md

 ## Setting up the Environment

-We will create an **Azure Container Registry** to store the images generated during VSTS build.
+We will create an **Azure Container Registry** (ACR) to store the images generated during VSTS build.
 These images contain environment configuration details with build settings.
 An **Azure Web App** (with Linux OS) is created where custom built images will be deployed to run inside container (single container). **Azure SQL Database** along with **SQL Server** is created as a backend to **MyHealthClinic** .NetCore sample application.

 1. Click on **Deploy to Azure** (or right click and select ***Open in new tab***) to spin up **Azure Container Registry**, **Azure Web App** and **Azure SQL Database** along with **Azure SQL Server**.
 Enter required details such as Acr name, Site Name and DB Server Name.
 Agree to ***Terms and Conditions***, and click **Purchase**.